-Responsibilities as an SRO

-- ✓ We believe that there will be no major changes in MSE's operations.
-MSE's major operations are 1) listing management, and 2) monitoring trades. - ✓ A major change is that MSE is now a responsible entity to make the rules, supervise, and enforce them.
-MSE is responsible for listing and trading matters in the stock market, instead of FRC. - ✓ FRC supervises MSE.
-Approval of the rules made by MSE is FRC's responsibility.
+Responsibilities as an SRO] We believe that there will be no majo operations.
+MSE's major operations and 2) monitoring trades. . ✓ A major change is that MSE is now a responsible entity to make the rules, supervise, and enforce them.
+MSE is responsible for listing and trading matters in the stock market, instead of FRC. ✓ FRC supervises MSE.
+Approval of th FRC's responsibility. e rules made by MSE is